 Classrooms in Edson and Yellowhead County rely on the EDRS for sustainability-related educational resources.
-The EDRS has embraced this role and developed a state-of-the-art education program, including community garden and depot tours, garden work bees, and public seminars.
+The EDRS has embraced this role and developed a state-of-the-art education program, including community garden and depot tours, garden work bees, school waste sorting guide and public seminars.
 At least 2,500 students have accessed EDRS programs from 2018 to spring 2019.

 Starting in 2018, we have been offering gamified classroom activities produced by professionals for the next generation of environmental stewards.